 It will be wonderful indeed if in your career, there is never an accident while you are instructing.
-Know the proper proceedures at your area for handling and reporting an accident.

-G. Closing Lessons

-Your resort school will most likely also have some procedures to follow to close a lesson such as escort the guests to a certain location and thanking the guest.
+However, assuming that there is an accident and you know and take the procedures in place at your resort, what additional actions might you take?
+F. Closing Lessons Your resort school will most likely also have some procedures to follow to close a lesson such as escort the guests to a certain location and thanking the guest.
 Building a client base through return clientele is an immediate goal as a new instructor that you should start working towards.
+With the help of some experienced instructors as well as the literature, list as many actions that you might take as you close a lesson that will help in this process: